What is Alport syndrome?

 - Blood in the urine (hematuria), the most common and earliest sign of Alport syndrome

 - Swelling in the legs, ankle, feet and around the eyes (called edema)

 These signs and symptoms may differ, based on age, gender and inherited type of Alport syndrome.
-For example, hearing and vision problems tend to be more common in males than females and high blood pressure is usually found later in life.

 How is Alport syndrome diagnosed?